 C.A.P. is the acronym for the Castle Apprenticeship Program, previously called the “Schoolwide Enrichment Model” (SEM) that North Shore Elementary piloted in 2016.
 CAP is a research-based program out of the University of Connecticut that focuses on giving every child exposure to project based learning.
 This is an opportunity for all students to explore an area of interest in a nontraditional setting.
 CAP is traditionally experienced as an 8-week session.
 Every Wednesday morning students report to a “cluster” that they have chosen based on their personal interests.
 Throughout this 8-week session, each cluster works on creating a final product that they will showcase for parents and families at the end of the session.
 Previous projects include:

 Currently North Shore Elementary has approximately 15% of its students enrolled in its gifted program and houses a full-time gifted Teacher.
-Students in the gifted program meet daily with the other students in their grade level and the gifted teacher and engage with an innovative project-based learning gifted curriculum.
-Unlike many other schools, North Shore screens all incoming Kindergarteners for the gifted program, and then has identified students tested by the district.
-Through this approach, the school eliminates teacher and parent bias when testing for the gifted program and is better able to serve all students.
+Students in the gifted program meet for one full day each week with the other students in their grade level and the gifted teacher and engage with an innovative project-based learning gifted curriculum.

 Just a few of the great programs that can be found at North Shore Elementary.

 North Shore is focused on continuing to promote healthy behaviors for students and staff.
-This initiative includes a Walking Club (one morning a week), teacher participation in the Destress Monday research project, Recycling, and Mindful Minute (daily school wide collective deep breath).
+As part of this initiative there is Walking Club (one morning a week), teacher participation in the Destress Monday research project, Recycling, and Mindful Minute (school wide collective deep breath to start off the day).

-Parents and community members are invited to participate in a monthly morning assembly to recognize our Citizens of the Month, Teacher and Staff Person of the Month, Community Partners, and classes with the highest monthly attendance always ending with our school chant.
+Once a month parents and community members are invited to participate in a morning assembly to recognize our Citizens of the Month, Teacher and Staff Person of the Month, Community Partners, and classes with the highest monthly attendance always ending with our school chant.

 What is North Shore's school grade?
-The school currently rated a B by Pinellas County.
-While that is something to be proud of, we also recommend parents understand how it is calculated, and also look into other aspects of the school to ensure the entire education is well rounded.
+The school currently rated a C by Pinellas County.
+We recommend parents understand how it is calculated, and also look into other aspects of the school to ensure the entire education is well rounded.
 Head on over to our FAQ to read about this and other aspects of North Shore Elementary.READ THE FAQ